-Table 6-1 shows that groundwater production amounted to 15,048 acre-feet (AF) for direct use in WY 2020-2021.
-Table 6-1 also shows 52 AF of groundwater was imported from the Garnet Hill Subarea of the Indio Subbasin to partially meet Mission Springs Water District's (MSWD's) water demands, and 2,622 AF and 4,257 AF of groundwater were exported to the Desert Hot Springs Subbasin by the Coachella Valley Water District (CVWD) and MSWD, respectively, for a total of 6,879 AF of exported groundwater.
-Total direct use for WY 2020-2021 in the Mission Creek Subbasin was 8,221 AF.
+Table 6-1 shows that groundwater production amounted to 14,234 acre-feet (AF) for direct use in WY 2021-2022.
+Table 6-1 also shows 225 AF of groundwater was imported from the Garnet Hill Subarea of the Indio Subbasin to partially meet Mission Springs Water District's (MSWD's) water demands, and 6,277 AF of groundwater were exported to the Desert Hot Springs Subbasin by the Coachella Valley Water District (CVWD) and MSWD.
+Total direct use for WY 2021-2022 in the Mission Creek Subbasin was 8,182 AF.

+Table 6-1

-Table 6-1 Total Direct Water Use by Sector and Source in the Mission Creek Subbasin - WY 2019-2020
+Total Direct Water Use by Sector and Source in the Mission Creek Subbasin - WY 2021-2022

-- 1. Consists of groundwater imported from the Garnet Hill Subarea of the Indio Subbasin. - 2.
-Exported water is delivered to customers overlying the adjacent Desert Hot Springs Subbasin, which is part of the 2022 Alternative Plan Update planning area and is estimated based on customer billing records and non-revenue water values from annual water distribution system audits. - Total Water Use within the Mission Creek Subbasin is the sum of Groundwater Production in the Mission Creek Subbasin and Imported from Adjacent Subbasins less Water Exported for Use Outside the Mission Creek Subbasin. - 4.
+- 1. Consists of groundwater imported from the Garnet Hill Subarea of the Indio Subbasin. - Exported water is delivered to customers overlying the adjacent Desert Hot Springs Subbasin, which is part of the 2022 Alternative Plan Update planning area and is estimated based on customer billing records and nonrevenue water values from annual water distribution system audits. - Total Water Use within the Mission Creek Subbasin is the sum of Groundwater Production in the Mission Creek Subbasin and Imported from Adjacent Subbasins less Water Exported for Use Outside the Mission Creek Subbasin. - 4.
 Percent values are approximate. - 5.
 Includes fish farms. - 6.
 Includes municipal and recreational uses.
-Measurement is based on urban pumping that is 100% metered and on metered consumption in communities outside the Subbasin and corrected for system water loss.
+Measurement is based on urban pumping that is 100% metered and on metered consumption in communities outside the Subbasin corrected for system water loss.
 Accuracy of metered groundwater production is ±2%.
-See note 2 regarding measurement of exported water. - 7.
-Estimated production by minimal pumpers who are not required to report production to CVWD (<25 AFY) or DWA (<10 AFY).
+See note 2 regarding measurement of exported water. - Estimated production by minimal pumpers who are not required to report production to CVWD (<25 AFY) or DWA (<10 AFY).